cozis/sorting_benchmarks/README.md

 This program benchmarks the performance of selection sorts, counting sorts and the C standard library's `qsort`.

-It's an utility that I build for a blogpost:
+It's an utility that I built for a blogpost:
     https://cozis.github.io/post/complessita-computazionale.html
 about computational complexity.
 Since the blogpost is in italian, the code is commented in italian too.